 #3 – Easter Photos

-While some babies won’t scream if you take them for pictures with the Easter Bunny, many will.
+While some babies won’t scream if you take them for pictures with the Easter Bunny, there are many who will.
 Why not take Easter photos outside instead?
-In many places, the flowers are beautiful and with everyone dressed in their Easter best you can get some lovely family pictures.
+In many places, the flowers are beautiful and with everyone dressed in their Easter best, you can get some lovely family pictures.
 You’ll have to be quick, though!
 Most babies won’t give you long to snap that perfect picture.

 #4 – Read Easter Books